JaredHLZhang/61040-portfolio/assignments/assignment2.md

 ![Amimi App UI Design](../assets/FuntionDesignDraft.png)

 *Image above is a complete user flow showing the pairing process, call features with Amimi listening, memory storyboard generation, and chat functionality for the Amimi long-distance relationship app.*

+## User Journey

+Emma is a 24-year-old graduate student living in Boston, while her boyfriend Alex works in Seattle.
+The time difference and busy schedules make it difficult for them to feel connected.
+After a few weeks apart, Emma begins to notice that their daily calls feel repetitive.
+She misses the small moments of companionship—like cooking together or laughing in person—that once made her relationship feel grounded.
+The lack of shared experiences leaves her anxious about the future of their relationship.

+### Step 1: Pairing with Partner
+Emma downloads Amimi after hearing about it from a friend.
+She generates a pairing code and sends it to Alex.
+Within minutes, their accounts are linked, giving them a shared space where their relationship can live digitally.
+This simple step reassures Emma—they now have a "home base" to nurture their bond.

+### Step 2: Calling with Amimi
+That evening, Emma starts a video call with Alex through Amimi.
+They talk about their day as usual, but this time, Amimi quietly listens in the background using its Call Listener feature.
+The couple doesn't feel interrupted, but Emma likes knowing that Amimi is capturing the context of their conversation so it can be used meaningfully later.

+### Step 3: Capturing Memories
+After the call ends, Amimi generates a Memory Storyboard.
+It highlights the playful moment when Alex teased Emma about her new cooking attempt, and the supportive conversation they had about Emma's upcoming exam.
+The storyboard arrives in their shared mailbox as a visual comic-style panel.
+Emma smiles while looking at it—finally, something tangible she and Alex can revisit together, almost like a shared diary.

+### Step 4: Chatting with Amimi
+Later that week, Emma feels anxious.
+She wonders whether Alex is as serious about planning their future as she is.
+Instead of bottling up the worry, she opens the Chat with Amimi feature.
+Drawing on coaching knowledge and the context of their calls, Amimi reassures her and suggests gentle ways to raise the topic with Alex in their next conversation.
+Emma feels calmer and prepared.

+### Outcome
+Through these steps, Emma's relationship feels more balanced.
+Instead of anxiety after calls, she now has visual reminders of happy moments and a supportive AI to talk to when doubts arise.
+Amimi doesn't replace Alex, but it helps Emma feel that their love story continues to be written together—even across distance.